 - 3. The Great Earthquake Effects Mainly Jerusalem.
 The geological character of Palestine. - a.
-An earthquake will make possible the river of Exek.
+An earthquake will make possible the river of Ezek.
 47; Zech.
-14:4.9.10. - b.
+14:4,9,10. - b.
 Remnant of Jews gave glory to God. - 4.
-The summing up of Coming events.
+The summing up of Coming events. a.
+Because Chapter 12 begins a view from a different perspective.
+Verses 14-19.

-CHAPTER TELVE
+CHAPTER TWELVE

 There is complete diversity of opinion emong Scripture interpreters as to the import of Chapter 12.
 One interpretation is that the woman is symbolic of the Christian church, out of which the man-child (the body of true overcomers) is born and raptured into heaven (cf. 2:26, 27 and 12:5).
 While a comparison of 2:26, 27 with 12:5 might lend weight to this, the whole interpretation is open to question, for Scripture recognizes only one true church of overcomers (I John 5:4,5; Rom.
 8:14-17; Rev. 21:7).
 Only the true church, the overcomers, will reign with Christ.
-If this be true, the woman cannot represent the true church but only the nominal church, Christendom.
+If this be true, the woman cannot represent the ' true church but only the nominal church, Christendom.
 A sun-enveloped, star-crowned woman is hardly a fitting symbol of Christendom out of which, according to this interpretation, the overcomers are born.
 Furthermore, it is the true church which has suffered through the centuries; not the nominal body.
 Furthermore, the church is a "chaste virgin," espoused to Christ.
 She is married to the Lamb (ch.
-19), and then comes forth with Him from the heavenlies to rule as His queenly consort.
-This woman is already in the way of motherhood.
+19), and then comes forth with Him from the heavenlies to rule as His queen-This woman is already in the way of motherhood. ly consort.